Batutafaaa/Batutafaaa.github.io/_posts/2025-03-04-market-discrimination.md

 The central puzzle this research addresses is the gap between *market participation* and *market equality*.
 Marginalized farmers—Dalits (Scheduled Castes) and Adivasis (Scheduled Tribes)—are not absent from the market.
 They sell crops, engage with traders, and in some regions interact with government procurement systems.
 Yet the prices they receive, the channels through which they sell, and their subjective experience of the sale transaction differ systematically from those of General Caste farmers.

-This project asks a precise empirical question: even after controlling for the crop being sold, the district it is sold in, the quantity carried to market, household wealth, and land size—does social group identity still predict the price a farmer receives?
+Even after controlling for the crop being sold, the district it is sold in, the quantity carried to market, household wealth, and land size, does social group identity still predict the price a farmer receives?
 If so, by how much, and through which mechanisms does this penalty operate?

 ---

 ## 2. Research Questions

 1. **H1 (Price Discrimination):** Do SC and ST farmers receive lower prices than comparably situated General Caste farmers, after controlling for crop type, district, season, quantity, landholding, and wealth?
 Does any penalty vary by land size class or position in the price distribution?
-2. **H2 (Agency Access):** Are marginalized farmers systematically excluded from specific market channels—particularly formal channels like APMC Mandis and government procurement—and if so, does this exclusion help explain the price gap?
+2. **H2 (Agency Access):** Are marginalized farmers systematically excluded from specific market channels, particularly formal channels like APMC Mandis and government procurement, and if so, does this exclusion help explain the price gap?

 ---